TADLELOUMA/TestSolent/mow-it-now-program/README.md

 * Install java runner extensions

+* Install mvn visit the [How to Install Maven on Windows](https://phoenixnap.com/kb/install-maven-windows)

 ## Problem description
 The lawn is divided into grids to simplify navigation.
 For example, the position of the mower might be ‘0, 0, N’, meaning that it is in the bottom left-hand corner of the lawn, facing north.